Stuart Ross

 Although primarily known as a poet, Ross has also published fiction and personal essays.
 His column "Hunkamooga" appeared in Word: Toronto's Literary Calendar from 2001 to 2005, and moved to the Vancouver-based literary magazine sub-Terrain in 2006, where it ran until 2012.

 As an editor, Ross was responsible for the 2004 anthology Surreal Estate: 13 Canadian Poets Under the Influence.
 In 2003, he issued the chapbook anthology My Lump in the Bed: Love Poems for George W. Bush.
 In 2007, Ross was the editor for the Insomniac Press book Why Are You So Sad?
 Selected Poems of David W. McFadden, and in 2010 for the Insomniac Press book Why Are You So Long and Sweet?
 Collected Long Poems of David McFadden.
 With Stephen Brockwell, he is the editor of the Mansfield Press poetry anthology Rogue Stimulus: The Stephen Harper Holiday Anthology for a Prorogued Parliament.
+In 2017, Ross was the editor of Certain Details: Poetry of Nelson Ball, published by Wilfred Laurier University Press.

 His 2009 short-story collection, Buying Cigarettes for the Dog, was shortlisted for the Alberta Readers' Choice Award and the Alberta Book Awards, and won the 2010 ReLit Award for Short Fiction.
 In 2012, he co-won the Elaine Mona Adilman Award for English Fiction & Poetry on a Jewish Theme, awarded by the J.I.
 Segal Committee of the Jewish Public Library in Montreal, for his novel Snowball, Dragonfly, Jew.
 In spring 2013, Ross's poetry collection You Exist.
 Details Follow. won the Exist Through The Gift Shop Award, the only prize given to an anglophone writer that year by the Montreal-based group l'Académie de la vie littéraire au tournant du 21e siècle.

-In fall 2017, Stuart's poetry collection A Sparrow Came Down Resplendent received the Canadian Jewish Literary Award in the poetry category.
+In fall 2017, Ross's poetry collection A Sparrow Came Down Resplendent received the Canadian Jewish Literary Award in the poetry category.
 In September 2019, Ross was the recipient of the Harbourfront Festival Prize, awarded at the Toronto International Festival of Authors.

-His 2019 collection Motel of the Opposable Thumbs was shortlisted for the 2020 ReLit Award for poetry.
+His 2019 collection Motel of the Opposable Thumbs was shortlisted for the 2020 ReLit Award for Poetry.